|AT A GLANCE||PRICING||HEADLINE|

 Regardless, we think the original Purple is great for all kinds of sleepers.
 The Hyper-Elastic Polymer does a great job of cradling your pressure points when you’re on your side and then providing a good amount of support when you’re on your back or stomach.
 The original Purple is also the most affordable model the company offers.

-In early 2018, Purple introduced three new mattress models—the 2, 3, and 4 .
-The new models use pocketed coils for their support structure, rather than dense polyurethane foam.
-Given the construction, we’d recommend heavy people go with either the 2, 3, or 4.
+A couple years after launching their Original model, Purple introduced three new hybrid models—these beds used to be known as the New Purple 2, 3 & 4.
+The hybrid models use pocketed coils for their support structure, rather than dense polyurethane foam.
+Given the construction, we’d recommend heavy people go with one of the hybrid models.
 These models will provide more support and give the bed some bounce.

 You might be wondering what the differences are between the new models.
 Really, it just comes down to the thickness of the Hyper-Elastic Polymer top layer.
-The Purple 2 uses a 2″ slab of polymer, the Purple 3 uses a 3″ slab, and so on.
-The company recommends the Purple 2 for back and stomach sleepers, the 3 for combo sleepers, and the 4 for side sleepers since it will provide the most immersive experience with the polymer material.
+The base Purple Hybrid uses a 2″ slab of polymer, the Purple Hybrid Premier 3 uses a 3″ slab, and so on.
+The company recommends the base Purple Hybrid for back and stomach sleepers, the Hybrid Premier 3 for combo sleepers, and the Hybrid Premier 4 for side sleepers since it will provide the most immersive experience with the polymer material.

 Honestly, though, the polymer material does such a good job of providing both pressure relief and support that we think all three models will work for all types of sleepers.
-Slumber Yard team member Matt, who is a combo sleeper and sleeps on the Purple 4, can attest to this.
-Keep in mind, though, as you progress up through the models (2 to 3 to 4), the price goes up, as well (that polymer material isn’t cheap).
+Slumber Yard team member Matt, who is a combo sleeper and sleeps on the Purple Hybrid Premier 4, can attest to this.
+Keep in mind, though, as you progress up through the hybrid models, the price goes up, as well (that polymer material isn’t cheap).

 Another area where Purple excels is temperature regulation.
 All of their beds are great choices for hot sleepers due to two primary reasons.
 First, Hyper-Elastic Polymer is just a naturally cool material.
 It doesn’t trap heat the way a lot of foams do.
 Second, the polymer is laid out in a grid pattern, which creates a bunch of columns and rows that allow air to flow freely near the top of the mattress.